 This process exports basic geometric properties and parameter data to Comer Separated Value (*csv) text files.
 In Revit, this data is easily imported using the WhiteFeet ModelBuilder tool, which is included in the download.
 In April 2015 Hummingbird was updated to support Revit geometry into Rhino making it bi-directional.

 Similar to Chameleon in that it uses adaptive components but is only uni-directional.

 Regardless of the plug-in adopted, there were characteristic limitations amongst them:

 - Complex geometry – The plug-ins don’t actually export Grasshopper geometry you have created but instead re-creates that geometry in Revit through a series of input parameters.
 For example, if exporting a wall from grasshopper you don’t reference the wall.
 Rather you are required to define the walls centre line and height for it to be rebuilt within Revit.
 Therefore, if the wall is irregular in height, it will not be translated accurately.

-- Longevity – As shown in the table below, many of the plug-ins have either been discontinued (as is the case with Chameleon and OpenNURBS) or made open-source (such as Grevit and Lyrebird) and has stopped being updated regularly.
+- Longevity – As shown in the table below, many of the plug-ins have either been discontinued (as is the case with Chameleon) or made open-source (such as Grevit and Lyrebird) and has stopped being updated regularly.